jeffcampbellmakesgames/unity-package-tools/readme.md

 	}
 }
 ```

+### Install via classic `.UnityPackage`
+The latest release can be found [here](https://github.com/jeffcampbellmakesgames/unity-package-tools/releases) as a UnityPackage file that can be downloaded and imported directly into your project's Assets folder.

 ## Usage
 To learn more about how to use JCMG Package Tools, see [here](./usage.md) for more information.